 Our health visitor is in attendance every Wednesday morning for weighing babies and to give general advice to mums.

 As part of our child health surveillance programme, we strongly recommend all parents to bring all their children for their immunisations.
-The health authority will post appointments at appropriate times.
+The health authority will advise when these are due.

-Immunisations are a designated nurse-led clinic that is run in conjunction with the child development clinics run by the health visitors, but can also be carried out at other times by appointment.
+Immunisations are administered by appointment at the same time as mothers post-natal appointment.
 If you have questions or concerns about immunisation then please speak to a doctor, nurse or health visitor rather than just not bringing your child.